 If you stay somewhere like the Centara Grand Mirage Beach at Wong Amat, then you will find that on their private beach they have replaced the original coarse sand with a better grade of sand to give you the best beach near Bangkok.

-The advantage of this area is that there are so many Pattaya tourist spots to visit.
+The advantage of this area is that there are so many Pattaya tourist spots to visit during the day.

 So if you have a rainy day, or have had enough of lounging by the beach then you can head off to the Pattaya Floating Market or Nong Nooch Gardens for a walk around , or maybe just chill out in one of the many roadside bars.